-Hoccer XO is designed as a privacy preserving communication service with a high level of information transfer security.
+Hoccer is designed as a privacy preserving communication service with a high level of information transfer security.

 We do not request any personal data from you right now.
 In the future we might add some voluntary directory service.
 But right now your identity is just a random number.